frankcohen/ReflectionsOS/CloudCity/Recorder/README.md

 The introduction of an Elastic IP to our EC2 instance has added stability and flexibility to our server access, safeguarding against potential DNS issues, facilitating rapid failover scenarios, and providing a consistent public IP address.

 In essence, these modifications have significantly elevated the Reflections Recorded project's operational capacity.
 They not only optimize the system's current performance but also set a foundation for future enhancements and scalability.

+## Notes
+Recorder main page is in node-api/public/index.html Selection mechanism is in node-api/public/cropv2.js